carlosvouking/carlosvouking.github.io/_posts/2018-8-25-My-titanic-disaster-journey-Part-2-:-Predictive model.md

 ---

-Approaching the end of our trip, I will be building a classifer to predict the survival status of the passengers in the test file.
-I am dealing here with a binary classification (0 or 1 for 'survived' or 'not survived').
+Getting to the end of our trip, I will be building a classifer to predict the survival status of the passengers in the test file.
+I am dealing here with a binary classification (0 or 1 for 'survived' or 'not survived' respectively).
-The model will learn the patterns of data in the training set and apply them when presented the data of the test set.
+The model will learn the patterns of data in the training set and apply them when presented data from the test set.

 ## **(I)- Building predictive models for the titanic trip**
 ***